leahneukirchen/snooze/README.md

 * `-R`: add between 0 and RANDDELAY seconds to the scheduled time.
 * `-s`: commands are executed even if they are SLACK (default: 60) seconds late.

+The durations RANDDELAY and SLACK and TIMEWAIT are parsed as seconds, unless a postfix of `m` for minutes, `h` for hours, or `d` for days is used.

 The remaining arguments are patterns for the time fields:

 * `-d`: day of month